MaksymAndreiev/CompMathCourse/Module 3/README.md

 A(1, -2, 3); B(2, -1, 2); C(3, -4, 5)

-**Task 3.3.** Using the Mathematica system, calculate the volume of of the tetrahedron with vertices at points A, B, C, D, and its height, which is released from vertex D on the edge ABC.
+**Task 3.3.** Using the Mathematica system, calculate the volume of the tetrahedron with vertices at points A, B, C, D, and its height, which is released from vertex D on the edge ABC.
 Graphically represent the tetrahedron, its height and the point intersection of the height and the base of the tetrahedron.
 The vertices of the tetrahedron can be labeled with any letters, for example,